venomid-network/venomid-contracts/README.md

 ## Getting Started

+You can call Venom ID from ton-solidity contracts or client/backend!
-Currently , our guides provide coverage of React and Next.js.
+Currently , our guides provide coverage of client in React and Next.js.
 As we continue to expand, we will incorporate additional tools and libraries to enhance our documents.

 ### Prerequisites